(You must register and have a linked account first)

 • Local Price : £12950

-Click and use the code >23150 to search for this item on the dealer website Most Rare, Original, Romanov Era, Russian Cossack Solid Silver Shashka & Matching Silver Cossack Whip With Concealed Dagger, ´The Imperial Russian Sword & Nagaika Awards of Gallantry´ The Russian Equivalent to the British Victoria Cross
+Click and use the code >23150 to search for this item on the dealer website Most Rare, Original, Romanov, Russian Cossack Solid Silver Shashka & Silver Cossack Whip With Concealed Dagger, ´The Imperial Russian Honour Sword & Nagaika Awards of Gallantry´ Awarded by The Czar The Russian Version of the British Victoria C

 • Nation : Spanish